guzzle/guzzle/docs/clients.rst

 subscribers
 -----------

-Array of event subscribers to add to the request.
-Each value in the array must be an instance of ``Guzzle\Common\EventSubscriberInterface``.
+:Summary: Array of event subscribers to add to the request.
+Each value in the
+    array must be an instance of ``Guzzle\Common\EventSubscriberInterface``.
+:Types: array
+:Default: None

 .. code-block:: php